-Which city is cheaper, Arles or Cannes?
+Which place is cheaper, Arles or Cannes?

 These are the overall average travel costs for the two destinations.